ccnmtl/mediathread/lti_auth/README.md

   [django-lti](https://github.com/academic-innovation/django-lti)/[pylti1p3](https://github.com/dmitry-viskov/pylti1.3)
   libraries.

-Because LTI 1.1 is now deprecated, though still functional, we have been doing a focused effort to get the new LTI 1.3 configuration working.
+Because LTI 1.1 is now deprecated, we have been working to get the new LTI 1.3 configuration working.

 Canvas allows LTI integration in a few different ways.
 Within a course, you can select Settings, and then the Apps tab.
 From here, you